Mr-Scislowski-Classes/UltimateJavaRepository/Unit05/README.md

 *
 */ to create javadoc
 ## 5.4 - Accessor Methods
+-must be public
+Return must mathc the type of the instance varialbe
+- public int getnum()
 ## 5.5 - Mutator Methods
+- to change the instance variable
+- it has to be void, since it would not return anything
 ## 5.6 - Writing Methods

 ## 5.7 - Static Variables and Methods